 As much as possible, avoid using payment methods like wire transfers, which are harder (if not impossible) to recover once the transaction is complete.

-Monitor your business’s online presence regularly
+Monitor the business’s online presence regularly

-Steps to Take If You’ve Been Scammed
+Steps to Business Owners Should Take If Their Business Has Been Scammed

-Stop payments or contact your bank
+Stop payments or contact the bank

-Report the scam to authorities
+Report the scam to the authorities

-Protect your information by reviewing security protocols
+Protect company information by reviewing security protocols

 Conclusion